 If you don’t want to learn, stop reading.
 Unfriend me.
 Don’t bother to debate the “right” or “wrong” of this with me.
 I don’t care what you have to say unless you are trying to understand in a supportive way.
 Ask me questions – answering them so my kids don’t have to is part of my job as an ally.
 I know it isn’t easy to wrap your brain around – I’ve had years to adapt and I don’t expect you to get it overnight.
 I know you will make mistakes or say the wrong thing and I understand.
 It’s okay as long as you are trying.
 It’s just that for the safety of my family, you are either on board or not.
 Simple as that.

 Every day, for more than 20 years, I have been afraid of close minded, scared people who think they have the right to control how my kids live their lives.
-But I also have that many, many, years of discovering hope and love too – I have watched my kids become better, stronger, more compassionate adults than I ever hoped for, and I have been surprised at how many people have shown themselves to be the same.
+But I also have many, many, years of discovering and rediscovering vast reserves of hope and love.
+I have watched my kids become better, stronger, more compassionate adults than I ever hoped for, and I have been surprised at how many people have shown themselves to be the same.

 My family is weird – I get that.
 But, I think we are weird in a good way.
 I hope that someday being trans won’t be a Big Secret for so many – it will just be a thing that shows how beautifully diverse we are.
 I hope you are a part of that change and learn as I write about mothering through it.